bytebase/bytebase.com-old/content/blog/how-to-handle-database-schema-change.md

 ---

-## What is a Datbase Schema Change
+## What is a Database Schema Change

 A database schema is the structure of a database, which describes the relationships between the different tables and fields in the database.
 A schema change refers to any alteration to this